Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Methods

-In order to design the best system for the classification and regression problems, we tried different machine learning algorithms, for classifications task: Random Forest Classifier (RFC), Decision Tree Classifier (DTC), K-Nearest Neighbors (KNN), Gaussian Naive Bayes (GNB), for this classifiers the results are show in Table \ref{tab:ML Algorithms Class}.
-And Random Forest Regressor (RFR), for the regression task.
+In order to design the best system for the classification and regression problems, we tried different machine learning algorithms.
+For classifications task: Random Forest Classifier (RFC), Decision Tree Classifier (DTC), K-Nearest Neighbors (KNN), Gaussian Naive Bayes (GNB).
+For the regression task we use the Random Forest Regressor (RFR) as the model to compare with the ANNs.

-While the DTC, RFC, and GNB are probabilistic algorithms, the KNN is based on distance metrics.
-The Decision Tree Classifier is a system that split in multiple evaluation nodes the features and calculates the probability that belongs to a class, the route over the tree with the highest probability will establish the class, and the Random Forest is an expansion of the Decision Tree composed by a group of Trees providing more nodes to measure over the different features and output classes.
+The election of this group of algorithms has the only purpose of analyze the different perspectives that can solve the classification and regression tasks.
+The Decision Tree Classifier is a system that split in multiple evaluation nodes the features in order to established if an specific group of features belongs to a class, the route over the tree with the best evaluation based on the selected metrics will establish the class, and the Random Forest is an expansion of the Decision Tree composed by a group of Trees providing more nodes to measure over the different features and output classes, with the capacity of split randomly the data on the number of trees and get different evaluations of the group of features that belongs to each class.
 On the other hand, the GNB follows the Bayes theorem and calculates conditional probabilities assuming the independence of the assumptions that a feature is a member of a specific class.
-And finally, the KNN measures the distance over the groups of features with the goal of assign every group of features to one of the $K$ classes.
+And the KNN measures the distance over the groups of features with the goal of assigning every group of features to one of the $K$ classes.
+Finally, since the decision tree and consistently the random forest algorithm, can perform a regression task, we chose the random forest as a comparison algorithm, where the output will be the average of the results of each tree in the forest.